 Since the early 1900′s, ozone has been the primary disinfectant in European municipal water treatment.
 As in the US, much of the supply of city water in Europe is from surface sources.
 Because chlorine produces proven carcinogenic disinfection by-products called trihalomethanes (THM’s) when it reacts with organic substances common to surface water sources, ozone has been the treatment of choice in a rapidly growing number of US cities.
 Los Angeles, for example, installed the largest ozone water treatment plant in the world (600 million gallons per day) in the early ’90′s.
 Other large cities, including New York, and some 2,000 other US communities, utilize ozone for primary disinfection.

 Support for Ozone by US EPA

 The recent adoption of the Surface Treatment Rules by the United States Environmental Protection Agency places strict limits on disinfecting by-products (DPB’s), including THM’s.
-Because ozone products fewer DPB’s the EPA, along with the American Water Works Association, has emphasized the use of the ozone as a highly desirable water treatment alternative for small communities as well as large.
+Because ozone products have fewer DPB’s the EPA, along with the American Water Works Association, has emphasized the use of the ozone as a highly desirable water treatment alternative for small communities as well as large.

-Cryptosporidium parvus, commonly called Crypto, a recently discovered microbe common in up to 86% of all municipal water sources, is eliminated only by either ozone or submicron filtration.
+Cryptosporidium Parvus, commonly called Crypto, a recently discovered microbe common in up to 86% of all municipal water sources, is eliminated only by either ozone or submicron filtration.
 It is completely impervious to chlorine.
 Crypto first was widely acknowledged as a public health threat when municipal water in Milwaukee, Wisconsin was infected, resulting in a reported 100 + deaths.